 Above all else: Never drive when drowsy or fatigued or after consuming alcoholic beverages.

 Schedule a Consultation Today

 If you were injured in an accident that was caused by the carelessness and negligence of somebody else, contact Glen Larson Law right away.
-Our trial-tested motor vehicle accident attorney can answer your questions and fully advise you on your legal options.
+Our trial-tested motor vehicle accident Attorneys can answer your questions and fully advise you on your legal options.

 Contact Glen Larson Law at (512) 553-4994 to arrange a free consultation and case review.